ghollisjr/normalizeaudio/README.txt

-normalizeaudio.sh is a Bash script to normalize audio using standard parameters supplied to FFmpeg.
+normalizeaudio.sh is a Bash script to normalize audio using EBU R128 parameters supplied to FFmpeg.

 It was something I found necessary often enough that I got tired of